Anthonypaige/investnurenergy/src/content/post/what-is-the-energy-efficient-home-improvement-credit-.md

 #### **Heat Pump Water Heaters**

 Standing as the zenith of water heater technology, heat pump water heaters offer a remarkable blend of efficiency and performance.
 These units utilize heat pump technology to heat water, significantly reducing energy consumption compared to traditional water heaters.
-Learn more about the benefits and potential savings associated with heat pump water heaters on our [dedicated page](#).
+Learn more about the benefits and potential savings associated with heat pump water heaters in [our guide](investinyourenergy.com/heat-pump-water-heaters-are-the-model-of-efficiency).

 #### **Tankless Water Heaters**

 Tankless water heaters have surged in popularity due to their energy-saving potential.
 Unlike traditional units, they only heat water on demand, eliminating the energy wastage associated with maintaining a tank of hot water.
-Discover the benefits and features of tankless water heaters on our [information page](#).
+Discover the benefits and features of [tankless water heaters here.](investinyourenergy.com/tankless-water-heaters-are-compact-efficiency)

 ### **Weatherization: Your Secret Weapon Against Wasting Energy**

 Weatherization is a big deal when it comes to the Energy-Efficient Home Improvement Credit.
 It's all about insulation and sealant, and you can get a credit of 30% of the cost, up to $1200.
 We're talking everything from batts and rolls to blow-in fibers, rigid boards, expanding spray, and pour-in-place.
 Even products that help seal up air leaks are included.
 Proper insulation offers a cost effective solution to an energy efficient home.
-If you want to lear more check out our [detailed guide on insulating your home](https://app.stackbit.com/studio/64d6608f12525200bdbe6a49#/blog/weatherize-article/)
+If you want to learn more check out our [detailed guide on insulating your home](investinyourenergy.com/a-comprehensive-guide-to-weatherization-and-energy-efficiency)

 ### **Exterior Doors, Skylights, and Windows: Opening the Door to Energy Efficiency**